natcap/invest.users-guide/source/recreation.rst

 The Model
 =========

-The purpose of the InVEST recreation model is to predict the spread of person-days of recreation and tourism, based on the locations of natural habitats, accessibility, and built features such as roads that factor into people's decisions about where to recreate (Adamowicz et al. 2011).
+The purpose of the InVEST recreation model is to predict the spread of person-days of recreation and tourism, based on the locations of natural habitats, accessibility, and built features that factor into people's decisions about where to recreate (Adamowicz et al. 2011).
 The tool outputs maps showing current patterns of recreational use and, optionally, maps of future use under alternative scenarios.

 .. _rec-how-it-works: